 So, there are clear benefits in the new system, but also ‘side effects’.
 This is what over 250 people have told us – ‘thank you’ to everyone who responded.
 We do recognise the limitations of the survey, as the Practice has around 30,000 patients, and the survey was conducted over a period affected by winter ‘flu (with more patients trying to make an appointment, and a number of GPs off sick).
 However, we hope it was useful.
 As the survey identified problems, we discussed the issues with Frome Medical Practice, sent them a draft report, and have asked the Practice to consider the results and see what they can do to improve the system for patients who are having difficulties with it.
 The survey remains open here – https://www.surveymonkey.com/r/GFLXM96.
 The draft report of the survey is available to download here (FMP GP Survey Report Draft v3) and will be updated in future to include or reflect any feedback from the Practice.

 Of course, the changes have been made due to the strain on the GP service, with a national and local GP shortage (due at least in part to GPs retiring, or otherwise leaving the country or the profession, and not being replaced), and NHS underfunding that is just not keeping pace with demand (see a Kings Fund report here, and the Lib Dems report here.
 Over the last 5 years, Somerset CCG has seen a 25% reduction in the number of GPs, and a 17% increase in demand for primary care.
 The Government knows about this full well and is just not addressing it.
-We are meeting our MP in March to discuss and highlight this too.

 We must emphasise that Frome Medical Practice is an ‘outstanding’ surgery, which has led the groundbreaking ‘Compassionate Frome’ and Health Connections Mendip initiative which has been recently highlighted in The Guardian and the Resurgence & Ecologist journal.
 This aims to tackle loneliness and isolation in patients by offering a free health and wellbeing support to patients, where Health Connectors connect people to free and low-cost local services, such as exercise classes and support groups, and has significantly reduced emergency hospital admissions.
 This is simply excellent work which has been led by the Practice with the support of Frome Town Council and local volunteers including Active and In Touch.
 Building a more compassionate community benefits people’s health, and reduces costs for the NHS.
 I would like to see significant praise for everyone involved in that.
 To get connected to Health Connections please see here.
 This should be national policy – for community rebuilding, as well as improving our health – and Government health and loneliness Ministers should come and see what they can learn from how it’s done in Frome.